Insights From Farmer Calls To India’s Kisan Call Centers

 Maximum Number of Query for Crops

-The farmers in the districts of Madhya Pradesh that we analyzed mainly called about Soybean, Paddy, and Maize.
+The farmers in the districts of Madhya Pradesh that we analyzed mainly called Soybean, Paddy, and Maize.

 Based on the call pattern, this year, the soybean might be sown in high quantity in the districts that we analyzed followed by paddy and maze.
 If we collect all the available data from all the states in India, we could potentially guess the sowing patterns of various crops and its impact on commodity futures.